AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 - This talk is mainly focused towards engineers (SWE, SDET, Platform) who may be launching a new service soon, or wish to retrospectively add load to their service (before your users do it for you!).

 - Out of scope: K6 Browser, Grafana Cloud, and a bunch of other more advance use cases.

-Disclaimer: Not respresenting any company, all views are my own, this is based on personal experience, etc etc.

-TODO - can I add QR code / footer throughout?

 ---